 My work has been exhibited in the U.S., Canada, and Mexico.
 I have been profiled on PBS' "Defining Art," in the pages of Voices of Art and other publications, as well as in photographer Stefan Falke's exhibition and book La Frontera, which highlights artists along the U.S.-Mexico border.

-I advocate on behalf of the natural world that is the impetus for my art.
+I advocate on behalf of the borderlands community of which I am a part, and the natural world that is the impetus for my artistic practice.
 The focus of much of my activism is the environmental and human impacts of federal enforcement along the U.S. – Mexico border, particularly the hundreds of miles of walls that slice through ecosystems and communities along the borderlands.
+As part of this effort I have visited dozens of Congressional offices and testified before the U.S. House of Representatives Natural Resources Committee.
+I also co-authored a pair of reports, Death Damage and Failure and its subsequent update, for the American Civil Liberties Union that detail the numerous harms inflicted by border walls.
 My work on the issue led the Texas Observer to name me a "Tyrant's Foe."

 As part of my ongoing efforts to raise awareness of these impacts and move public opinion and policy I have given numerous interviews, from Texas Monthly and National Public Radio to The Intercept and Scientific American, along with many other outlets.
 I have also published articles and op-eds in magazines and newspapers ranging from the Texas Observer to the Christian Science Monitor, High Country News and the Austin-American Statesman, and some that have been distributed via the Progressive Magazine to McClatchy-affiliated newspapers.
 My writing has also appeared in the two-volume book of images and essays titled The American Wall.